amhou/nwbalfest/full_site/contents/registration/perfecter_track.md

 * __Perfecter__
-* Dancers in this track should be extremely comfortable with Balboa and Bal-Swing, with a strong interest in perfecting technique, musicality, and aesthetics.
-In the spirit of community, dancers in this track are elected to serve as Pros in the Pro-Am Competition unless otherwise requested.
+* This is the track for those who are in a committed long-term relationship with Balboa.
+You're easy to connect with on the dance floor, and can likely both lead and follow.
+Some might describe your Pure Bal as "dreamy".
+You've probably competed at a couple different events, and may have even taught locally.
+Dancers in this track should be extremely comfortable with Balboa and Bal-Swing, with a strong interest in perfecting technique, musicality, and aesthetics.
-* _Dancers interested in the Perfecters track should inquire during registration._
+* _Dancers interested in the Perfecters track should register for Improver and inquire further during registration.
+Perfecter track students are welcome to take classes in other tracks as long as it does not upset class balance._